top of page

 • Have clear finance career goals and can articulate how the program advances them

-• Need proven placement statistics and established program outcomes
+• Need proven placement statistics before committing

 • Prefer staying in a single location